 The purposes and activities of student organizations at Trinity University are to reflect and complement the institution's academic mission and its intent is to encourage each student's personal development and achievement.

 University Sponsored Organizations: University Sponsored Organizations (USOs) contribute to the general goals of the University and benefit or serve relatively large numbers of students.
-University sponsored organizations are required to have a faculty or staff advisor (and in most cases are assigned a full-time professional staff member as an advisor).
+University sponsored organizations are required to have a faculty or staff adviser (and in most cases are assigned a full-time professional staff member as an adviser).

 Fraternity & Sorority: Fraternities and sororities refer to social Greek-lettered organizations.
 Membership cannot be held in more than one organization at the collegiate level.
 These organizations are defined as single sex, selective, and fulfill the Greek pillars of leadership, scholarship, camaraderie, and service.
-Fraternities and sororities are strongly encouraged to have a faculty or staff advisor, in addition to an alumni advisor.
+Fraternities and sororities are strongly encouraged to have a faculty or staff adviser, in addition to an alumni adviser.